Holdout Experiments in GrowthBook

 Once you are ready to launch your feature, you have to take two steps:

-1. Release the feature in the general population as you would normally.
-You can do this by enabling “Temporary rollout” in your feature experiment (navigate to the experiment, click “Stop Experiment” and then pick the winning variation with temporary rollout enabled) or by editing the feature experiment rule to roll it out to all users more manually.
+as you would normally.
+You can do this by enabling “Temporary rollout” in your feature experiment (navigate to the experiment, click “Stop Experiment” and then pick the winning variation with temporary rollout enabled) or by editing the feature experiment rule to roll it out to all users more manually. - Update the holdout experiment rule manually to roll out the winning variation to the holdout feature group.
+Just update the feature flag value that the holdout feature group is getting.
+Then, you'll be in the state below.

 4. Monitor your Holdout Experiment!